scangeo/lto-cm/README.md

 ~~~

 ## How to Communicate?
 Every LTO media has a RFID chip inside the cartridge shell.
 This LTO-CM has 4kB - 16kB of capacity depending on LTO generation, which stores some attributes related to drive, media and host.
-There are three types for these attributes: Device, Medium and Host.
-Device and Medium attributes are read-only from the client and only tape drive can write data.
-Host type attributes are writable from the client, and these fields shall be communicated via the protocols shown below.
+There are three types of attributes: Device, Medium and Host.
+Device and Medium attributes are read-only and only tape drive can write data to this field.
+Host type attributes are writable from the client.

-(Client) <-(SCSI Command: READ/WRITE ATTRIBUTE)-> (Tape Drive) <-> (RFID Card Reader/Writer in the Drive) <-(ISO14443a-based RFID Command, 13.56MHz)-> (LTO-CM)

-This lto-cm is a software wrapper sending the SCSI command to the drive.

 ## Supported Attributes
 | Attribute Identifier | Name | Length (Bytes) | Format |